Tetrax-10/import-imdb-lists-to-tmdb/README.md

 ### Sorting

 You can sort the IMDb list and then import it to TMDB by specifying the `sortField` field.
 You can identify the field names by opening the exported CSV and checking the first line.
-They will be like `Position, Const, Created, Modified`.
+They will be like `Position, Const, Created, Modified, etc...`.

 Note: numbers fields are sorted in descending order and strings are sorted in ascending order.
 You can reverse them by making `isReverse` as `true`.